 All of our course content and exam qualifications are designed in accordance with the Entry-Level Occupational Competencies for the Practice of Traditional Chinese Medicine in Canada.

 1. This course adopts the year of study and the credit system.
 Students who complete the required credits will not be bound by the school year.
 Each credit equals 15 teaching hours.
 Teaching hours include class and clinic study hours.
-Students who have completed 3,000 teaching hours pass the exams and will be offered Advance Diploma, a Diploma of Chinese Medicine Practitioners and Acupuncturists who hold a 8-year four-year program.
+Students who have completed 3,000 teaching hours pass the exams and will be offered Advance Diploma, a Diploma of Chinese Medicine Practitioners and Acupuncturists who hold a 4-year program (12 Semesters).

-2. Three-year, 6-semester Acupuncturists, TCM Practitioners, Physiotherapists or Masters.
+2. 3-years (9-semesters) Acupuncturists, TCM Practitioners, Physiotherapists or Masters.
 Diploma for Undergraduate Diploma will be awarded when students pass the exam after completing 2000 lessons.
 Graduates may apply for advanced Diploma Advance Diploma for both Chinese and Western Acupuncture Physicians for two semesters of related subjects.

-3. Two-year, 4-semester General Certificate The Certificate requires completion of 1400 teaching hours.
+3. 2-years (6-semesters) General Certificate The Certificate requires completion of 1400 teaching hours.
 Graduates will be required to take two semesters of related subjects and pass the exam.
 Diploma will be obtained from an undergraduate diploma of a Chinese medicine practitioner or acupuncturist.

 4. Students may choose to study a single basic subject, from the various subjects of the relevant training courses.
 Students who pass the exam will be issued a transcript of the section.
 Cumulative study of subjects, passing the exam, can be physician or acupuncturist at all levels of undergraduate diploma.